semaphoreci-demos/semaphore-demo-javascript/README.md

 on Semaphore 2.0.
 Project consists of a Node.js server based on Nest.js, and a React client.
 Code is written in TypeScript.

+**Note:** The `fork-and-run` branch contains simplified Semaphore pipeline that doesn't include deployment to Google Cloud.
+To see more complex Semaphore workflow, please check `master` branch.

 ## CI/CD on Semaphore

 Fork this repository and use it to [create a